PAIDiPaidThis.com

 Why the price varies so much

 A simple extraction on a tooth with a healthy root and good access is fast, so it sits at the lower end privately.
 Once the tooth is broken down, buried under gum, or has awkward roots, the dentist may need to raise a flap and remove bone, which turns it into a surgical case with a higher fee.
-The number of teeth matters privately because each one is priced on its own, whereas on the NHS a whole course is one band charge.
-Sedation, if you want it for anxiety, adds to a private bill as well.
+The number of teeth matters privately because each one is priced on its own, whereas on the NHS a whole course is one band charge no matter how many teeth come out.
+Who actually owns the practice plays a part too.
+A single-owner high street dentist sets its own private fee list, while a practice that is part of a larger corporate group tends to work from a standard national price list with less room for a receptionist to negotiate on the day.
+Location shifts the private price as well: a practice in an expensive city centre carries higher rent and staff costs than one in a small town, and that gets reflected in what a simple or surgical extraction costs on the private list, even though the NHS band charge stays the same wherever you are treated.
+Sedation, if you want it for anxiety, adds to a private bill on top of all of that.

 How to pay less